joshualande/joshualande.github.io/_drafts/2014-02-28-2014-left-right-inner-outer-joins-sql.md

 Suppose we want to get a table with the heights and ages of everybody in our table.
+To do this, we could

-We could join these tables together:
+`JOIN` the tables together:

 ```sql
 SELECT *
 FROM heights
 JOIN person
 ```

+But this returns

 # Left and Right Join